Jonny Rogers

 Freelance Photographer & Videographer

-Having recently graduated from Ulster University Belfast with First Class Honours in BA Screen Production, Jonny is currently working part-time as a Freelance Photographer and Videographer at Ballymena Website Design.
+Having recently graduated from Ulster University Belfast with First Class Honours in BA Screen Production, I’m currently working part-time as a Freelance Photographer and Videographer.

-Jonny is an award-winning experimental short filmmaker featured in the Cinemagic ON THE PULSE Short Film Festival 2024 for his 3-minute independent short film An Inventory of Traces (2023).
+I’m a festival-selected experimental short filmmaker, DOP, and Composer, featured in the Cinemagic ON THE PULSE Short Film Festival 2024 for my 3-minute independent short film An Inventory of Traces (2023).

-Seeking to utilise his interest and skills in music composition, he took on the role of Soundtrack Composer in addition to his role as Director of Photography for two of Sydney A.M.’s directoral debut student short films: Mildew (2024) and Aloysius (2025).
-Mildew (2024) was selected to be screened as part of Belfast Film Festival’s Long Short Weekend, while Aloysius (2025) awaits its festival circuit.
+After re-exploring music composition during the summer of 2023, I was asked to take on a Soundtrack Composer role in addition to my role as Director of Photography for two of Sydney A.M.’s directoral debut student short films: Mildew (2024) and Aloysius (2025).
+Mildew (2024) was selected to be screened in competition as part of Belfast Film Festival 2024’s Long Short Weekend, while Aloysius (2025) was also selected by Belfast Film Festival 2025 to be screened as part of the New Irish Shorts category.

-Jonny is also one of four founding members of the Morceaux Collective, a group of multimedia artists and filmmakers based in Belfast, Northern Ireland.
+I’m also one of four members of the Morceaux Collective, a group of multimedia artists and filmmakers based in Belfast, Northern Ireland.

 Artist Statement